charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Ext 1/Topics/By year cumulative/Calculus.md

 It is recommended to view the inverse trigonometric derivatives and corresponding integrals on the derivatives vs integrals summary below which presents a more intuitive layout than the simple list of formulas.
 <BR><BR>

+<BR><BR>
+### <span style="color:RGB(139,69,19)">  Concepts </span>

+### <span style="color:RGB(139,69,19)">  Notes </span>

+#### Integration by substitution
+This can be useful when integrals don't follow any of the other standard rules.<br>

+With an equation  like $\frac{du}{dx}=3$, while $\frac{du}{dx}$ is not a true fraction, certain fraction-like operations do apply and therefore above can be rewritten as $dx = \frac{1}{3}du$

+General approach:
+- Identify a portion of the equation that needs to be integrated and set equal to u
+- Differentiate above to obtain an equation in the format $\frac{du}{dx}$ = something
+- Solve for dx (make dx subject of equation) so that the dx in the original integral can be replaced with an expression in terms of du.
+- In some cases it may be convenvient to substitute with x as the subject of the equation rather than u, for example $x = u^2-1$, in this case calculate $\frac{dx}{du}$ rather than $\frac{du}{dx}$
+- substitute the x's and dx in the original equation with u's and du
+- calculate the integral in terms of u
+- for indefinite integrals replace the u's with expression in terms of x in the final step
+- for definite integrals recalculate the lower and upper limits by substituting the original integral lower and upper limits into x in the formula for u as a function of x.
+That way when the integral is calculated in terms of u, there is no need to rework back to x.
+ - My undesrtanding is that HSC answers follow a simplified approach for convenience with relation to square roots arising from integration by susbstitution.
+For example if substituting with  $x=u^2$, then u is simply taken as $\sqrt{x}$, rather than $\pm \sqrt{x}$

+#### Integrals in the form $\sin^2nx$ and $\cos^2ns$
+Prove and use the below 2 identities in order to solve integrals in the form of $\sin^2nx$ and $\cos^2ns$:

+ - $\sin^2nx = \dfrac{1}{2}(1-\cos 2nx)$

+ - $\cos^2nx = \dfrac{1}{2}(1+\cos 2nx)$

+#### Derivatives of inverse functions
+Derivatives of inverse functions can be calculated by swapping x and y variables, making the "new" y the subject of the equation and then calculating the derivative.
+It is however sometimes difficult to change the subject of the equation, in which case the derivatives of inverse functions can be found using the below formula: <br>

+  $\frac{dy}{dx} = \dfrac{1}{\frac{dx}{dy}} $

+When using the above equation, simply swap the x and the y variables of the original function to obtain the inverse function, but keep x as the subject and then calculate $\frac{dx}{dy}$.
+Sometimes question states to leave the answer in terms of y, as reworking back to x may be difficult.
+(The inverse trig derivatives need to be reworked back to x though.)
+If the derivative is in terms of y and asked to find the gradient at a certain x value, first calculate the y-value at this point and then substitute this into the derivative equation which is in terms of y.

+#### Derivatives of inverse trigonometric functions
+Be able to prove the derivatives of the inverse trigonometric functions (See derivatives vs integrals summary beloe)

+Note that the derivative and integrals of the inverse trigonometric functions can be presented in three forms:
+Derivative of
+ - x

+ - f(x)

+ - $\frac{f(x)}{a}$, which results in a simplified chain rule equation

+The formula sheet presents the derivative of f(x) for inverse sin, cos and tan, and an integral equations with an answer in the format of $\frac{f(x)}{a}$ for inverse sin and tan.
+If a question requires a derivative of $\frac{f(x)}{a}$ style format one can easily work backward from the integral formula on the formula sheet to get the answer and vice versa for an integral in f(x) style format.
+Note that no inverse cos integral is provided on the formula sheet.
+See comments on the dervivatives vs integrals formula summary which lays this out in an easier to understand layout.

+It is recommended to view the inverse trigonometric derivatives and corresponding integrals on the derivatives vs integrals summary below which presents a more intuitive layout than the simple list of formulas.
+<BR><BR>

 <br>